acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 ## What the Float?!?

 I swapped in my faster incremental formula into my project, got the same results but faster, and moved on.
 But, while I was debugging a different error I decided to return to this function just to double-check.
-I tried to run an `assert` against the two outputs from my benchmark to confirm they're the same and it failed.
+I tried to run an `assert` against the two outputs from my benchmark to confirm that they're the same and the test failed.

-_No surprise, probably a typo!_
+_No surprise, probably just a typo!_

-So then I looped over the two outputs and checked them all pairwise, it made it through a few dozen numbers before failing.
+Then I looped over the two outputs and checked them all pairwise.
+This time, it made it through a few dozen numbers before failing.

-_That's weird, shouldn't it always be right or wrong?_
+_That's weird, shouldn't the formula always be right or wrong?_

 Then tried plotting the residuals (differences) between the two outputs and got this graph